 If someone you love was killed in an accident, you have the right to understand who or what was at fault.
 And if there was negligence involved, you may have the right to compensation for the damages, as well.
 A wrongful death lawyer can help you investigate the circumstances behind your loved one’s death and assert those rights in the event that misconduct or negligent behavior is to blame.
 While no amount of money can replace a loved one who has been killed, it is your right to hold the wrongdoer accountable for the pain and financial consequences that have been caused.

 A wrongful death claim is a civil action designed to mitigate the economic losses and emotional burden of losing a loved one at the hands of another individual’s or organization’s negligence or misconduct.
 These lawsuits occur separately from criminal suits; they can be filed independently by the surviving spouse, children or parents, even if no criminal charges have been brought by the state or the defendants were not found guilty in a criminal trial.
-In fact, wrongful death survivors often file lawsuits with a civil court when the criminal system did not result in an indictment or conviction.
+In fact, wrongful death survivors often file lawsuits with an Austin civil court when the criminal system did not result in an indictment or conviction.
 This is because the burden of proof in a civil case is lower than in a criminal case, and the two systems are separate.

 There are countless ways that a wrongful death can occur.
 However, there are several types of cases we see frequently at FVF Law.